Connecting HPE Aruba Networking Gateways to HPE Aruba Networking Central

 Indicates that the device was not able to retrieve provisioning parameters.

-After successfully connecting to Aruba Central, the gateways download the configuration from Aruba Central.
+After successfully connecting to HPE Aruba Networking Central, the gateways download the configuration from HPE Aruba Networking Central.

-• From ArubaOS 8.7.0.0-2.3.0.0 release version onwards, Aruba SD-Branch Gateways no longer require additional reboot when they receive the gateway IP from Aruba Central after the ZTP process.
+• From AOS 8.7.0.0-2.3.0.0 release version onwards, SD-Branch Gateways no longer require additional reboot when they receive the gateway IP from Central after the ZTP process.
 Some services are restarted, resulting in an expected network impact, but the gateways do not reload for the second time.
 However, the gateways will reboot if there are any subsequent gateway IP changes.